 Your family members may also qualify for disability benefits based on your work history, such as a spouse or unmarried child under the age of eighteen.
 If you have a child over the age of eighteen, he or she may also qualify for the benefit if they have a disability that began before their twenty-second birthday.

-For more information about the disability benefit, you can contact the Social Security Administration directly or speak to an attorney who deals with Social Security Disability matters in New York City.
+For more information about the disability benefit, you can contact the Social Security Administration directly or speak to an attorney who deals with Social Security Disability matters.